giacomoorsini/SVM_for_signal_peptide_prediction/README.md

 Storing the feature extraction results in this file format allows for easy input encoding, as columns can be selected for different feature combinations.
 The TSV files can also be easily transformed into pandas data frames and Numpy arrays.
 All the different combinations of features and hyperparameters are used to train the SVC.

+### 5.1.2 Training, validation and testing
+In this phase, numerous models are trained on 5 different combinations of 3 Cross Validation sets, considering different combinations of extracted features and hyperparameters for each.
+A grid search procedure is defined to combine the different hyperparameters.
+In a grid search procedure, a set of possible values for each hyperparameter is defined, and all possible combinations are tested for each CV run.
+The models are tested on a validation set, and the combination achieving the highest performance on the set is selected as the optimal one for that specific CV run, and fixed for testing.
+The final value of each hyperparameter is the one that is most frequently selected during Cross Validation.

+The range of possible values for the hyperparameters for the RBF Kernel are:

+- K = 20, 21, 22, 23, 24
+- C = 1, 2, 4, 8
+- γ = 0.5, 1, 2, "scale"
+Considering all the hyperparameter combinations, the 8 possible discriminatory feature combinations, and 5 different combinations of Cross Validation sets, the models trained with this method are 3200.
+Considering a single feature combination, the models are 400.
+Considering a single Cross Validation set combination, the models are 80; the computation of 80 models defines a single run.

+As done before with the Von Heijne algorithm, the Cross Validation sets (this time the whole CV sets, not just the positives) are alternated to train, validate, and test.
+Data from 3 sets is used for training, in accordance with the hyperparameters selected in the grid search; 1 set is used for validation to choose the best hyperparameters, and 1 set is used for testing to evaluate performance.

+Each of the 80 models created in a run is tested on the validation set, the performance is stored temporarily, and the model that obtains the best MCC (Equation 23) is saved (hence, the hyperparameters are stored).
+This model is then tested on the testing set, and the performance is saved.
+For each combination of discriminatory features, 5 runs are performed.
+To obtain the best model for the combination, the MCC of the 5 models is averaged, and the most frequent hyperparameters are selected.

+In the end, a TSV document containing the best model’s performance for each feature combination is created.

+### 5.1.3 Prediction
+To train the final model, the combination of features that led to the model with the best performance and its hyperparameters are chosen.
+Taking these settings, a final model is created, trained on the Training set (hence, trained on all the CV sets), and tested on the Benchmarking set (encoded in the same way).
+The performance is then stored in a file.

+# 6 Performance evaluation

+Standard sets of metrics for performance evaluation are typically chosen to evaluate binary classifiers, such as the one created with the Von Heijne algorithm and the machine learning SVM algorithm.
+These metrics are useful both for identifying the best model and for uncovering potential issues in the design of the model itself.
+These metrics are based on the computation of the so-called confusion matrix.
+In this 2x2 matrix, one dimension represents the observed class (positive or negative) and the other represents the predicted class (positive or negative).
+This defines four categories of data:

+- True Positives (TP): Positive examples that have been classified as positives.
+- True Negatives (TN): Negative examples that have been classified as negatives.
+- False Negatives (FN): Positive examples that have been classified as negatives.
+- False Positives (FP): Negative examples that have been classified as positives.

+From these values, various metrics can be computed.
+Below is a list of the metrics used in this experiment:

+- Matthew correlation coefficient (MCC).
+It is used to measure the difference between the predicted values and the actual values.
+It is a well balanced metric that ultimately tells how good the model is.
+- Accuracy (ACC).
+It computes the proportion of correct predictions among the total number of predictions.
+- Precision.
+It is used to compute the ratio between the True Positives and the set of all the entries predicted as positives.
+- Recall.
+It is used to compute the ratio between the True Positives and the set of all that belong to the positive class.
+-   F1 score.
+It is the harmonic mean of Precision and Recall, which balances Precision and Recall in binary classification.
+It is a metric used to evaluate the goodness of the method.
+Compared to the MCC score, it suffers more from class imbalance.
+-  Standard error.
+It is a measure for telling how much a certain statistic differs in the different runs.
+-  ROC curve and Area undert the ROC curve (AUC).
+A ROC curve is a graphical plot that illustrates the performance of a binary classifier model at varying threshold values.
+It plots the true positive rate  against the false positive rate.
+AUC measures the entire two-dimensional area underneath the entire ROC curve from (0,0) to (1,1); briefly, when given one randomly selected positive instance and one randomly selected negative instance, AUC is the probability that the classifier will be able to tell which one is which.

+# 7 Results and Conclusion
+All the results and a detailed explanation of them can be found in the final report.
+In conclusion, the results unequivocally show that the SVC, the support vector classifier, leads to better overall performance compared to the Von Heijne method.
+This can be explained by the nature of machine learning methods, which are generally more robust than algorithmic ones.
+Indeed, in the experiment, the SVM method has been used to generate a lot of different models starting from different input features, settings, and sets.
+Moreover, SVM allows for inputting large sets of discriminatory features with respect to the Von Heijne algorithm.